sagyakwa/Device-Registration-Improved/README.md

-# Device-Registration-Improved
+# Device-Registration
-Improved, much faster version of Device-Registration
+Automation of the manual addition of MAC addresses on Framingham State's  network.